Organeyez/activist-resource-directory/README.md

 ### Future Features
 1. Full test suite
 2. Users can upvote and downvote a resource
-4. Users can do an in depth search for a resource
+4. Users can do an in depth search for a resource (elastic search)
 5. The app can display complex statistics and analytics about resources bases on their reviews, updates, downvotes, clicks, and more.
 6. Machine learning algorithms will recommend resources to users based on user history